 Create an educational poster, notebook or display about a sportfishing topic of choice that is age/grade appropriate.
 Another option is to create an item to be used when developing sportfishing skills.
+Advanced (grades 9-12 suggested)

 Create an educational poster, notebook or display about a sportfishing topic of choice that is age/grade appropriate.
 Another option is to create an item to be used when developing sportfishing skills.
 Youth can also design and complete an independent study activity.